spakai/service_mesh_consul/README.md

 # Consul Service Discovery Example

 This project demonstrates service discovery using [Consul](https://www.consul.io/) with two Python Flask microservices: **Service A** and **Service B**.
-Both services register themselves with Consul using mTLS, and Service A discovers and calls Service B via Consul.
+Both services register themselves with Consul using mTLS and communicate with each other through Consul Connect sidecar proxies.

 ---